UEFA refuses to light Munich stadium in rainbow colours for Germany-Hungary match - RFI

 Munich (Germany) (AFP)

-UEFA on Tuesday rejected plans by the city of Munich to light the Allianz Arena in rainbow colours for the Germany-Hungary Euro 2020 match in support of the LGBT community and to protest at a law passed by the Hungarian government.
+UEFA's decision to block plans by Munich to light the Allianz Arena in rainbow colours for the Germany-Hungary Euro 2020 match was met on Tuesday with defiance in the Bavarian city which vowed to decorate other landmarks in protest at a law passed by the Hungarian government.

 "UEFA is a politically and religiously neutral organisation," said European football's governing body in a statement ahead of Wednesday's match.